itstommymorgan/redis-expiring-set/README.markdown

 default functionality because I don't want you to have to monkeypatch Redis for this if you don't want to.

+## Get it

+It's a gem named redis-expiring-set.
+Install it and make it available however you prefer.

 ## Performance

 Redis::ExpiredSet uses nothing but native Redis functions to manipulate data, and under the hood we use sorted sets.
-Expiring items in the cache is only done when it's absolutely necessary, so there should be a minimal number of unnecessary operations.
+Expiring items in the set is only done when it's absolutely necessary, so there should be a minimal number of unnecessary operations.